nanogiants/easy-errors/README.md

 ![npm](https://img.shields.io/npm/v/easy-errors.svg)

-This is a package for validating an object for presence of mandatory attributes.
-It also provides some errors you can use.
+This packages offeres often used tasks for validating given input for interfaces.
+You can validate input and expect mandatory attributes.
+You may also secure input by encoding it for HTML and avoid XSS attacks.

 ## Installation